SentinelOne (S)

 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks.
 As the volume of internet enabled devices grows, every device that employees use to connect to business networks represents a potential risk.
 Endpoint security software enables businesses to protect devices (endpoints) that employees use for work purposes either on a network or in the cloud from cyber threats.

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Luckily, SentinelOne’s sales grew at an incredible 52.1% compounded annual growth rate over the last three years.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Thankfully, SentinelOne’s 44.2% annualized revenue growth over the last three years was incredible.
 Its growth beat the average software company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-Looking further ahead, sell-side analysts expect revenue to grow 23.1% over the next 12 months, a deceleration versus the last three years.
-Despite the slowdown, this projection is commendable and implies the market is forecasting success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 21% over the next 12 months, a deceleration versus the last three years.
+Despite the slowdown, this projection is noteworthy and implies the market is baking in success for its products and services.

 6. Annual Recurring Revenue